amarinkovic/amarinkovic/README.md

 ## Hi there 👋

-I am a Software Engineer primarilly focused on Java/JVM stack, recently I strated diving into blockchain development with Solidity.
+I am a Software Engineer primarilly focused on Java/JVM stack, recently I started diving into blockchain development with Solidity.
 Other than that, in my spare time I like learning about FP in Scala and fiddling with home automation and microcontrollers.

 #### Contact